sethpuckett/flashcards/README.md

 4. You also have the ability to add `Deck Notes` that will appear at the top of the page when a new deck is loaded.
 This can be useful for describing the content of decks and providing links to additional resources.
 To add deck notes add a new sheet to your Google Sheet with the specially reserved name `notes`.
 This sheet needs 2 columns with the headings `name` and `notes`.
 Values in the `name` column must match the name of a sheet **exactly**.
 Values in the note column support html, so feel free to add links, line breaks, bold text, etc.
 **Example**:
 ![Creating deck notes in a spreadsheet](img/app-notes.png "Creatings deck notes in a spreadsheet")

 5. Publish your spreadsheet and make it public.
 Check out the [Getting Started section of the Tabletop.js documentation](https://github.com/jsoma/tabletop#getting-started) for more detailed instructions on this part.
 The `tldr` steps are here:
     * Publish your spreadsheet to the web.
     * Share your spreadsheet with `anyone with the link`.
     * Copy the url from the `link to share` (or just the key value from the link).
-6. Within `js/config.js` set `TOPIC_SPREADSHEET_KEY` to the key or shareable link value copied from your Google Sheet.
+6. To test that everything is working correctly paste the key into the input field in the application and click `Load Spreadsheet`.

 And that's it!
-If everything is setup correctly when you load the page the dropdown menu should be populated with the names of the decks from your spreadsheet.
+If everything is setup correctly then upon loading the spreadsheet the dropdown menu should populate with the names of the decks from your spreadsheet.
 Click `Load Deck` and you should be able to start interacting with your cards.

+## Configuring the application

+Feel free to clone or fork the application and modify it to your heart's content.
+Basic configuration can be managed via the `js/config.js` file.

+### Running the application

+Seth's Flashcards is designed to be simple, so there is no build step.
+Just open `index.html` in your favorite browser and you're ready to go.

+### Configuration Options

+Configuration options can be found in `js/config.js`.
+To make changes just update any of the available values and refresh the page.

+* **DEFAULT_SPREADSHEET_KEY**: Key for a public, published Google Spreadsheet containing flashcard values.
+If this value is present in your configuration then the spreadsheet will be loaded automatically upon application startup.
+* **ENABLE_SPREADSHEET_CHANGE**: Whether or not users can enter a new spreadsheet key.
+If this is set to `false` be sure you've provided a default spreadsheet key!
+This is useful for eliminating onscreen clutter if you only intend to use a single spreadsheet.
+* **DEFAULT_THEME**: Determines which theme should be loaded when the application starts, either `light` or `dark`
+* **DEFAULT_VISIBLE_COLUMN**: Determines which column should be visible and which should be hidden when the application starts, either `left` or `right`

 ## Help

 * Found a bug?
 Want a feature?
 Feel free to open an issue and/or create a PR.
-I want to keep this fast and simple, though, so nothing too fancy.
+Keep in mind this application needs to stay fast and simple.
 * Trying to make your own flashcards and something isn't working?
 Here are some tips:
   * Double check your spelling and your casing.
 If you're adding deck notes the sheet must be named `notes` and must have 2 columns with headings `name` and `notes`.
 The values in the `name` column must much the names of your other sheets **exactly**.
 Casing is important.
   * Did you publish your spreadsheet to the web **and** share it?
 You need to do both.
 Check the [Tabletop.js documentation](https://github.com/jsoma/tabletop#getting-started) if you're not sure.